Jeffrey Epstein court files: ‘There's lots more to come,' victim's lawyer says

 The lawyer for multiple victims of Jeffrey Epstein says more court documents detailing the sex predator's actions and names of associates will be released in the coming days after the bombshell disclosure of an initial set of files.

-"This is just the beginning batch," the attorney, Sigrid McCawley, told NBC News hours after the first tranche of 40 case files were unsealed in Manhattan federal court on Wednesday night.
+"This is just the beginning batch," the attorney, Sigrid McCawley, told NBC News hours after the first tranche of 40 case files was unsealed in Manhattan federal court Wednesday night.

 Get DFW local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC DFW newsletters.